iskocc/iskocc/README.md

 - 🌱 I’m currently learning HTML, CSS, and Javascript

 - 😄 Currently enhancing my skills in React

-- 🤭 I love learning new things and software
+- 😄 I’m interested in developing new things

 - 📫 How can you reach me kocakismail87@gmail.com